centminmod/wordpress-plugin-mirror-poc/readme.md

 ### System Advantages

 - **Efficient Caching**: By utilizing Cloudflare R2 storage, the system significantly reduces the load on WordPress servers and improves download speeds for frequently requested plugins.
+See [Cloudflare CDN cached plugin benchmarks](#cached-plugin).

 - **Version Tracking**: The system maintains a local record of installed plugin versions, enabling selective updates and reducing unnecessary downloads.